Hosein-Rahnama/Fractal/README.md

 # Installation

 Run MetaTrader and navigate to your MetaTrader data folder through the menu bar by selecting `File -> Open Data Folder`.
-Copy `Fractal Utilities.mqh` into `MQL4\Include` folder, and copy `Fractal STF.mq4` and `Fractal MTF.mq4` into `MQL4\Indicators` folder.
-Compile `Fractal STF.mq4` and `Fractal MTF.mq4`, respectively.
-Note that the path to the `Fractal STF.ex4`, the compiled code for `Fractal STF.mq4`, should be given in the inputs of Fractal MTF indicator.
-If you put both `Fractal STF.mq4` and `Fractal MTF.mq4` into the default `MQL4\Indicators` directory, then set this input as Fractal STF.
-However, if you put them into a subdirectory like `MQL4\Indicators\Developed` then set the path to `\Developed\Fractal STF` as shown in **Figure 2**.
+Copy `Fractal-Utilities.mqh` into `MQL4\Include` folder, and copy `Fractal-STF.mq4` and `Fractal-MTF.mq4` into `MQL4\Indicators` folder.
+Compile `Fractal-STF.mq4` and `Fractal-MTF.mq4`, respectively.
+Note that the path to the `Fractal-STF.ex4`, the compiled code for `Fractal-STF.mq4`, should be given in the inputs of Fractal-MTF indicator.
+If you put both `Fractal-STF.mq4` and `Fractal-MTF.mq4` into the default `MQL4\Indicators` directory, then set this input as Fractal-STF.
+However, if you put them into a subdirectory like `MQL4\Indicators\Developed` then set the path to `\Developed\Fractal-STF` as shown in **Figure 2**.

 # Description
 There is a built-in fractal indicator in MT4/MT5, whose origins goes back to the famous Bill Williams.
 The main purpose of this indicator is to identify a local extremum by comparing a candle's high/low with that of its neighboring candles to justify it as an up-fractal/down-fractal, a term coined by Williams instead of local maximum/minimum.
 Some other equivalent terms are swing high/low and top/bottom, which are used among traders interchangeably.